Embu, Kenya: Religion

-There are numerous Christian churches and ministries in Embu, including the Seventh Day Adventist, East African Pentecostal Churches Dallas, Gakwegori, Kigumo, Kanginga, Kathari, Karurumo, Kiritiri among others Anglican Church of Kenya's St. Paul's Cathedral, the Presbyterian Church of East Africa's Blue Valley, PCEA, the national independent church of Africa, the African independent Pentecostal church of Africa, Majimbo, Kangaru Kathangariri, Kibugu, Kavutiri, Ndunduri, Itabua, Gichera, Makengi, Kirigiri and the Roman Catholic Diocese of Embu's Sts.
+There are numerous Christian churches and ministries in Embu, including the Seventh Day Adventist, East African Pentecostal Churches (Dallas, Gakwegori, Kigumo, Kanginga, Kathari, Karurumo, Kiritiri among others), Anglican Church of Kenya's St. Paul's Cathedral, the Presbyterian Church of East Africa's Blue Valley, the National Independent Church of Africa, the African Independent Pentecostal Church of Africa (Majimbo, Kangaru Kathangariri, Kibugu, Kavutiri, Ndunduri, Itabua, Gichera, Makengi, Kirigiri), and the Roman Catholic Diocese of Embu's Sts.
 Peter and Paul Cathedral.
 The latter cathedral has a unique African-inspired design and is among the largest in Africa.
-Missions for Christ Ministries office and churches in Embu county.
-Churches under Missions for Christ Ministries includes Kevote Family Church, Embu town Family Church, Runyenjes Family Church, Kamugere Family Church and Kianjokoma Family Church.
-The national Independent church of Africa is located at Gakwegwori (Mwamba Imara), Kianjokoma, Kiriari, Kithunguriri, Kamugere, Mukuuri, Keria, Kibugu, and Kavutiri.
+Churches under Missions for Christ Ministries includes Kevote Family Church, Embu Town Family Church, Runyenjes Family Church, Kamugere Family Church and Kianjokoma Family Church.
+The National Independent Church of Africa is located at Gakwegwori (Mwamba Imara), Kianjokoma, Kiriari, Kithunguriri, Kamugere, Mukuuri, Keria, Kibugu, and Kavutiri.

-Another Protestant church, the first encountered, on entering Embu from Kirinyaga county is that of the Kenya Assemblies of God (KAG).
-It is better known as the Eastern Gate assembly as it is also the first church encountered on crossing into Eastern Province from all the Provinces except North Eastern.
+Another Protestant church, the first encountered on entering Embu from Kirinyaga county, is that of the Kenya Assemblies of God (KAG).
+It is better known as the Eastern Gate assembly, as it is also the first church encountered on crossing into Eastern Province from all the Provinces except North Eastern.

 Family Worship Church Inc is a Protestant Christian church founded in the early 1970s.
-It has the headquarters at Nembure and branches in Manyatta, Kithimu, Kiandundu, Gaikiro, Makengi and is in the process of starting a branch in Embu town.
+Its headquarters are locared in Nembure and has branches in Manyatta, Kithimu, Kiandundu, Gaikiro, as well as Makengi, and is in the process of starting a branch in Embu town.